borlak/warmud/README.md

   <li>Fountains - drinking from fountains gives you benefits, such as a small heal</li>
   <li>Hunters - hunters are randomly placed around the world.  when they see you, they hunt and kill you</li>
   <li>Wrath - if nobody is killed in a certain time period, someone is randomly slain</li>
+  <li>No Nuke - normally at the end of a war the world is reset (nuked), this flag avoids that happening</li>
 </ul>

 Other Features: